MII-Cybersec/pythonidae-challenge/process/README.md

 1. connect output-pipe to subprocess.
 2. get the exit code of subprocess.
 3. pipe all I/O, give string as input and get output by pipe.

+#### Multithread

+0. spawn 5 threads and print a unique string for each thread.
+1. create list of N elements, spawn 5 threads which consume 1/5 portion of list.
+2. create a global-variable, spawn 5 threads which change the value and sleep for random duration.
+Every thread implement lock.
+3. create a queue, spawn 5 threads, each thread will take element from queue.